Vancouver Weekend Guide | The Best 48 Hour Or 2 Day Itinerary

 - If it’s summer and the weekend, head to Richmond on the Skytrain for the Richmond Night Market which is the biggest Asian night market in North America.
 Eat street food, drink boba, and buy things like gadgets, smartphone accessories, and toys.

-- If it’s the end of summer, perhaps the Pacific National Exhibition is happening.
+- At the end of the summer, go to the Pacific National Exhibition is happening.
 This would be Vancouver’s equivalent of a county fair.
 There’s livestock, games, rides, fair food, and free concerts.

-- If it’s winter, head up to the three local mountains for snowshoeing, views, tubing, and skiing/snowboarding
+- During the winter, head up to the three local mountains for snowshoeing, views, tubing, and skiing/snowboarding

-- In the spring time head to Queen Elizabeth to check out the cherry blossoms
+- In the spring, go to Queen Elizabeth to check out the cherry blossoms

-- In the fall head to the many local parks to see the leaves in full autumn glory!
+- During the fall, head to the many local parks to see the leaves in full autumn glory!